Monviech/ndp-proxy-go/README.md

 ------------------

 The ``--cache-file`` flag enables saving the neighbor cache and prefix database to a JSON file.
-This is particularly useful for PPPoE uplinks or large environments where clients cannot be relearned quickly enough after a restart.
+This is particularly useful for point-to-point upstreams or large environments where clients cannot be relearned quickly enough after a proxy restart or full system reboot.

 **Usage:**
 - On startup: The cache file is loaded automatically if it exists.
 Expired entries are skipped.
 - On SIGUSR1: The current cache state is written to the file.

+Prefixes are not persisted — they are always learned fresh from Router Advertisements.
+Restored neighbors bypass prefix validation since they were validated when first learned.
+If the ISP assigns a new prefix after reboot, stale neighbors simply expire via normal TTL.

 The cache file uses atomic writes (write to temp file, then rename) to prevent corruption.

-It should be self-explanatory that the file is useless for other consumers, do not use it in scripts.
+It should be self-explanatory that the file is useless for other consumers as it does not reflect the current state of the proxy; do not use it in scripts.

 Examples